-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Tesla credits the original, Lotus-based Roadster for putting its name on the map.
 It stopped building the drop-top to focus on more mainstream cars, like the Model S and the Model 3, but it has always pledged to return to the sports car segment with a vengeance.
 Elon Musk candidly explained his goal is “just to give a hardcore smackdown to gasoline cars.”
 On paper, the next Roadster’s mighty electric powertrain looks like it’s up to the task.

 The numbers are jaw-dropping.
-The mammoth, 200-kilowatt-hour lithium-ion battery pack sends the Roadster from zero to 60 mph in 1.9 seconds, while delivering up to 620 miles of driving range.
+The mammoth, 200 kWh lithium-ion battery pack sends the Roadster from zero to 60mph in 1.9 seconds, while delivering up to 620 miles of driving range.
 If that’s not good enough, remember Musk promised to add a Space X-sourced cold gas thruster system that will allow the convertible to hover over the road.
 Deliveries were tentatively scheduled to start in 2020, but Tesla has been unusually quiet about it.

 Volkswagen ID.4